skye2k2/triple-triad/README.md

 ## Copyright

 The game, its rules, characters, and artwork are all copyrighted by Square Enix.
 The game was designed by Hiroyuki Ito and released as a mini-game plus side quest in Final Fantasy VIII in 1999.
-The card images used in this adaptation originate from the Bandai CCG released at the same time, unfortunately for many, only in Japan.
-The music is an adaptation of "Shuffle or Boogie", by SOURCE.
-The card back design was created by SOURCE for another fan-made implementation of this game.
+The card images used in this adaptation originate from the Bandai CCG released the same year, unfortunately for many, only in Japan.
+The music is an adaptation of "Shuffle or Boogie", by [Simple Music](https://soundcloud.com/simple-music-4/final-fantasy-8-triple-triad-remix).
+The card back design was created by [Karen McCarthy](https://www.artstation.com/artwork/8YZbq) for another fan-made implementation of this game.
+Slimmed-down how-to-play content taken from [finalfantasy.fandom.com](https://finalfantasy.fandom.com/wiki/Triple_Triad_(Final_Fantasy_VIII)).

 ## Changelog: